Optional Practical training (OPT)

 Traveling Before Your OPT is Granted

 Students who have submitted their application for OPT must NOT travel outside of the United States while they are waiting for their EAD Card.
-Failure to remain within the U.S. while waiting for your EAD Card will result in loss of the F-1 Visa status and cancellation of the OPT application.
+Failure to remain within the U.S. while waiting for your EAD Card may result in loss of the students’ F-1 status and cancellation of the OPT application.

 Traveling After Your OPT is Granted